Thailand: Doi Pangkhon, Kenya-style Washed

 - Region: Doi Pangkhon, Chiang Rai

-- Producers: Merlaeku Family x Beanspire
+- Producers: Merlaeku Brothers x Beanspire

 - Processing method: Kenya-style Washed